nottaro/littleroot/content/Writings/SomeHelpfulWebsites&Resources.md

 enableToc: false
 ---

-These are just some websites that I found useful for studying, practice tests, and just for general information.
+These are just some websites that I found useful for revision, practice tests, and just for general study.
 Hope they help.

 ## General